dkackman/Theme-o-rama/src-lib/README.md

 Theme-o-rama supports dynamic theme discovery through the `discoverThemes` prop.
 Standard `light` and `dark` themes are always included.

-This allows you to load themes from various sources:
+This allows you to load themes from source of your choice:

 ```typescript
 // Example: Loading themes from a file system (Vite)